retakeyourprivacy/iVim/README.md

 - vim-airline/vim-airline
 - vimwiki/vimwiki

-The same is true for theme packages.
-The themes that have been hardcoded, unless specified, are those composed of only a single file.
+## Themes

-The following are plugins that have been hardcoded:
+The following are themes that have been hardcoded with no issues:
 - connorholyday/vim-snazzy
 - itsjunetime/rose-pine-vim
 - NLKNguyen/papercolor-theme
 - raphamorim/lucario
 - rose-pine/vim

-The following are plugins that have been hardcoded, despite having airline themes in the '.vim/autoload' directory:
+The following are themes that have been hardcoded, despite having airline themes in their '.vim/autoload' directories:
 - artanikin/vim-synthwave84
 - ayu-theme/ayu-vim
 - ghifarit53/tokyonight-vim
-- joshdick/onedark.vim (doesn't load properly without other files)
 - lifepillar/vim-gruvbox8
 - morhetz/gruvbox
-- sainnhe/gruvbox-material (doesn't load properly without other files)
 - thedenisnikulin/vim-cyberpunk

-Potentially, the themes with more than 1 file can also be added to the '.vim/bundle' directory.
+The following themes only work properly when installed to the '.vim/bundle' directory:
+- joshdick/onedark.vim
+- sainnhe/gruvbox-material

 ## Thoughts

 Look into:
-- is there a way to perform `git` commands on iPad?
-    - any way to clone repos from the iPad itself? directly into iVim directory?
-    - app called 'Working Copy'
 - plugin = Donaldttt/fuzzyy
     - functions similar to telescope on Neovim
         - includes a preview pane
     - has a Vim8 branch
         - as of 2023 Nov 16, Vim8 branch does ***not*** work with iVim